Update 23 January

 If you are not sure about your key issue date you can check by using Amazon’s PA APi Scratchpad.
 If your keys were issued before September 30, 2017 than you need to get new keys.This is done in a different manor than you did in the past with AWS.
 To get new keys …

 - Select continue from the popup

 - Download your new keys

 That’s it.
 Now your keys will work with PA-API 5 or PA-API 4.
-Though PA-API 4 will be depricated on 31 October (though I do hear rumblings of an extension)
+Though PA-API 4 will be deprecated on 31 October (though I do hear rumblings of an extension)

 From a developers viewpoint the update from PA- API 4 to PA-API 5 will require a major overhaul.